GCuser99/SolverWrapper/README.md

     'solve the optimization problem
     Problem.SolveIt

-    'save all solutions that passed the constraints to the worksheet If Problem.Solver.SaveAllTrialSolutions Then
+    'save all trial solutions that passed the constraints to the worksheet If Problem.Solver.SaveAllTrialSolutions Then
         ws.Range("q1:az10000").ClearContents
         Problem.SaveSolutionsToRange ws.Range("q1"), keepOnlyValid:=True